earthly/website/blog/_posts/2021-05-12-dos-gaming-in-docker.md

 ## Putting It Together

 First, we will need to acquire JS-DOS.
+JS-DOS is a wrapper around an Emscripten-compiled version of [DOSBox](https://www.dosbox.com), so it can run in a browser.
 You can get the latest versions of the files [here](https://js-dos.com/#js-dos-622-archives).
 Download and place these files into a project directory.
 Here's how I'm doing it, using Docker:

 ```Dockerfile
 WORKDIR site